akaped/SQLshrimp/README.md

 ## USAGE

+  SQL Shrimps allows you to Query ANY SQL database from CLI.
+ If no parameters are specified it connects to Rfam DB.

 `python3 SQLshrimp.py`

 or

 `SQLshrimp.py [-h] [-q QUERY] [-db DB] [-usr USER] [-host HOST][-port PORT]`

-  SQL Shrimps allows you to Query ANY SQL database from CLI If no parameters are specified it connects to Rfam DB

 ### Optional arguments:
 *  -h, --help            show this help message and exit